DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * a language teacher – any language taught in an English state school is eligible, except English

 If you are employed to teach more than one subject, physics, general or combined science or a language or languages must make up at least 50% of your time in the classroom.
-The Department for Education will validate this with the school as part of the application process.
-Check with your school if you're not sure whether you are eligible.
+Your school will have information about how much of your time is allocated to teaching eligible subjects.
+The Department for Education will then validate this with the school as part of the application process.

 Examples of eligible teaching jobs include: